Were African Troops Inferior as Combatants during WWI & II?

 Deployment in Abyssinia

-Defended localities overlooking the Tug Argan river bed .
+gap.
+The defended localities overlooking the Tug Argan river bed

 Distinguished Record of the 1st NRR Battalion